YunYang1994/TensorFlow2.0-Examples/README.md

 # Tensorflow2.0 Examples

-> I am working on it, welcome to star!
+> "Talk is cheap,Show me the code." <br>
+>                                   --------- Linus Torvalds

 This tutorial was designed for easily diving into TensorFlow2.0.  it includes both notebooks and source codes with explanation.
+This Repo will be continuously updated ! 🐍🐍🐍🐍🐍🐍

 #### 1 - Introduction
 - **Hello World** ([notebook](https://nbviewer.jupyter.org/github/YunYang1994/tensorflow2.0-examples/blob/master/1-Introduction/helloworld.ipynb)) ([code](1-Introduction/helloworld.py)).
 Very simple example to learn how to print "hello world" using TensorFlow.